Factbox - Outlines of Cyprus' bailout by the euro zone

 Here are the outlines of the financial package:

-- Nicosia will impose a 9.9 percent one-off levy on deposits above 100,000 euros in Cypriot banks and a tax of 6.75 percent on smaller deposits from March 19.
+- Nicosia was to impose a 9.9 percent one-off levy on deposits held in Cyprus above 100,000 euros and a levy of 6.75 percent on smaller deposits from March 19.
 The levy will generate 5.8 billion euros.

-There will also be a tax on interest that the deposits generate.
+- There will also be a tax on interest that the deposits generate, which will likely be set at 20-30 percent.

+- Junior bondholders of Cypriot banks that will need to be recapitalised will lose their money - 1.4 billion euros.
+Senior bondholders in banks, who hold around 200 million euros worth of paper, will not be hurt.

 - Cyprus has agreed to increase its nominal corporate tax rate by 2.5 percentage points to 12.5 percent, which could bring in up to 200 million euros a year.